rest-for-physics/rest-school/day3/session2/README.md

 <p align="center"> <img src="hits2.png" alt="High diffusion effect" width="600"/> </p>

+**HINT:** When you use the `TCanvas::Print` method to save the image to file we may use any other format supported by ROOT.
+We may even save it as a macro `.C` or a `.root` file so that we will be able later to improve the image quality and aspect by modifying the `.C` macro, or opening the `.root` file in an editable canvas.

 #### Exercise 3.2 Visualizing the smeared energy spectrum

 Now we can also check the effect of the smearing process on the energy resolution of the electrons.